rlee97/RamboSteve/docs/status.md

 **Challenges**

 The largest challenge that we currently face is that our agent highly favors usage of the bow over the sword.
 We will first attempt to explore possible causes of this behavior by changing our hyperparameters.
 In addition, the mission time reward as discussed in our goal section will likely provide further insight into why the agent may prefer the bow over the sword.
 This is because the sword deals more damage than the bow and increasing the reward for mission time could possibly lead to the agent choosing the sword over the bow.
 Some of our smaller challenges involve different mob types and their edge cases.
 Since our agent will train on different mob types, we must increase the pool of mobs that it can fight.
 However, some mob types such as the Zombie Pigman, will cause an unknown error in the XML.
 Also, when a Creeper explodes, the mission fails to terminate correctly because the creeper no longer exists in the entity list.
 We will need information on the creeper in the entity list to end the mission.
+We also faced hurdles involving mobs with high health points, such as the witch mob type.
+Our agent never successfully kills it.
+We plan to overcome this challenge by exploring different weapon options, such as enchantments to help with killing these mobs.
 As of now, when an episode completes, the timer continues to play until the end before the episode is terminated.
 The problem is unknown and we hope to fix the issue to save time and quickly train our agent.

 **RESOURCES USED**